award

 What is bad faith?

-Bad faith occurs when the insurance company acts unreasonably and does not prioritize the insurer.
-This means that bad faith could be recoverable under tort damages in court.
+Bad faith happens when an insurance company unfairly denies, delays, or underpays a legitimate claim.
+If this happens, homeowners may be able to sue for damages beyond their policy coverage, including legal fees and compensation for emotional distress.
 When this occurs, the insurance company could be held liable.
 That is why it is very important to have an experienced attorney on your side that has dealt with bad faith insurance claims before and knows exactly how to maneuver through the legal process.

 The key term in bad faith Insurance lawsuits is “good faith and fair dealing” which exists by the law and mandates that each insurance company has a duty to their insurer to act with good faith.
 This means that they cannot breach any contract.